zenoss/query/README.md

                         "resetThreshold" : delta between consecutive values which should be considered at counter reset },
-                    "expression"  : RPN expression to perform on the raw value to get the returned value "emit"        : return this metric to the client? true or false "tags"        : {
+                    "expression"  : RPN expression to perform on the raw value to get the returned value "tags"        : {
                         "tag-name" : "tag-value", ...
                     }